• Home

 How to Choose the Right Chatbot Builder

 Test before you commit.
 Most platforms offer free tiers or trials.
-Build a representative conversation scenario and run it before locking into a platform — that is where most evaluation surprises surface.
+Build a representative conversation scenario and run it before locking into a platform, this is where most evaluation surprises surface.

 How to Test a Chatbot Before It Goes to Production